Day 352-358/ 365 Days of Fulfillment Blog

-The saying, “it’s better to give than to receive” definitely rings even truer during the Christmas Holiday season.
-Consistent research backs this principle up, according to the Association for Psychological Science, “Repeated giving, even in identical ways to identical others, may continue to feel relatively fresh and relatively pleasurable the more that we do it.”
+The saying, “it’s better to give than to receive” definitely rings true.
+Consistent research backs this theory up.
+According to the Association for Psychological Science, “Repeated giving, even in identical ways to identical others, may continue to feel relatively fresh and relatively pleasurable the more that we do it.”
 Whereas the pleasurable feeling with receiving goes away much quicker.

-Yes, we all enjoy getting gifts, it’s human nature and creates the neurotransmitter dopamine (feel good hormone) to be released, but seeing someone open up a gift is rewarding on an even greater level of internal satisfaction and in terms of happiness longevity; add in the surprise gift giving element, and the act is even more rewarding, as the external reason is dismissed (Christmas, birthday, graduation).
-The simple act of you thinking of that person is a gift to them, but the added look on their face of receiving a surprise gift makes the experience come full circle.
-I wouldn’t necessarily say go buy a ton of people unexpected gifts, but I would suggest that if you see something that reminds you of someone else, or that screams their name, make that purchase, and don’t wait until the next celebration to give it to them, unless it’s close by; the love they’ll feel and the satisfaction you’ll experience is totally worth it.
+Yes, we all enjoy getting gifts, it’s human nature and creates the neurotransmitter dopamine (our bodies feel good hormone) to be released, but seeing someone open up a gift is continuously rewarding, going past the initial exchange and internal satisfaction that comes with it.
+Giving provides happiness longevity; add in the surprise gift giving element, and the act is even more rewarding, as the external reason is dismissed (Christmas, birthday, graduation).
+The simple act of you thinking of that person is a gift in itself, toss in the added look on their face of receiving a surprise gift and the experience comes full circle.
+I’m not suggesting to go buy a ton of people unexpected gifts, but I would recommend that if you see something that reminds you of someone else, or that screams their name, make that purchase, and don’t wait until the next celebration to give it to them, unless it’s close by; the love they will feel and the satisfaction you’ll experience is totally worth it.

 Day 354/365 – December 21

 Power hours are a great way to deal with the types of nagging activities that can be done anytime, so much so, that they rarely get done at all.
 These tasks, although small and simple. can drain us because they never seem to get removed from our plate of ‘things to do’.